-If you have failed to make payments on one or more of your bills, it’s possible that you will start getting calls and letters from a company called Ability Recovery Services.
+If you have failed to make payments on one or more of your bills, it’s possible that you will start getting calls from Ability Recovery Services.

-This entry is extremely damaging to your credit score and can stay on your report for as long as seven years – whether or not you pay the debt.
+This entry is extremely damaging to your credit score and can stay on your report for as long as seven years.

 What is Ability Recovery Services?